charme/specification/README.md

 # The Charme Specification
 `Charme` is a new JSON-based API format specification.
-It's compareable to JSON API, but eliminates the known limitations and problems there, and it's better prepared for enterprise usage.
+It's comparable to JSON API, but eliminates the known limitations and problems there, and it's better prepared for enterprise usage.

 ## Some goals, defined so far
 - Not limited to the HTTP protocol